pulumi/docs/content/blog/program-kubernetes-with-11-cloud-native-pulumi-pearls/index.md

 encoded critical software architecture decisions in YAML, where as software developers we prefer to write and maintain such things in code.

-Using a real language brings productivity and joy to development, but more concretely also unlocks the ability to codify and enforce best practices, and to share and reuse them within your team or the community.
+Using a familiar language brings productivity and joy to development, but more concretely also unlocks the ability to codify and enforce best practices, and to share and reuse them within your team or the community.
 This is something that simply isn't possible with YAML.